33. Central America Part 3 – 2013

 Mexico City was a delightful surprise.
 We spent an entire day on our own in Chapultepec Park, going to The Castle, the zoo, and the botanic gardens.
 It is a wonderful place.

 In addition to the standard sights, we visited the Education Building’s 3 floors with Diego Rivera murals.
-If you look carefully, his wife, Freda Kahlo is the woman in orange.
+His wife, Freda Kahlo is the woman in orange.

 We also went to the Kahlo and Rivera studios and Kahlo’s family home.
 To the right is Kahlo’s home.
 She loved this brilliant blue.

-Finally we spent an afternoon in Xochimilco suburb, joining the locals on their Sunday afternoon boat jaunt.
-Don’t miss this one – the canals are wall-to-wall boats, with food being cooked to order and musicians strolling from boat to boat.
+We spent an afternoon in Xochimilco suburb, joining the locals on their Sunday afternoon boat jaunt.
+The canals were wall-to-wall boats, with food being cooked to order and musicians strolling from boat to boat.

 Guatemala/Honduras

-Our final stops were in Guatemala with a side trip to Copan, Honduras to visit Copan archaeological site.
+While in Guatemala we took a side trip to Copan, Honduras to visit the archaeological site.

 Copan, Honduras

-After a day in Guatemala City, we were driven to Copan (5 hours away).
-Copan itself is a tiny town, but it has a great museum of artifacts.
-But of-course the reason for the long ride is the amazing archaeological site.
+Copan archaeological site is amazing.
 The area was abandoned about 1000 years ago and the forest took over.
 There are still 4,500 mounds to excavate.
 The site has many steles with 3 dimensional carvings that took my breath away.
-It took two men 1 1/2 years to carve one stele.
-Some of the stele are in the museum, with replicas at the site.
+It took two men one and a half years to carve one stele.
+Some of the stele are in the Copan museum, with replicas at the site.
 The ones that are original, are now protected with a roof to prevent further erosion.

-Our guide gave us the choice of driving back to Guatemala City directly or driving an extra two hours in order to stop at another archaeological site, called Quirigua.
-As you can see from the picture to the right – it was well worth a stop.
-I included the picture with the 2 of us to give you an idea of its size.
-Amazing is the only word I can find to describe the Steles we saw there.
+Our guide gave us the choice of driving back to Guatemala City directly or driving an extra two hours in order to stop at another archaeological site, called Quirigua (pictured on the left).
+Incredible is the only word I can find to describe the Steles we saw there.

 Antigua, Guatemala

 We spent a few days in Antigua, a UN Heritage site.
-The city suffered from many earthquakes.
+The city, the old capital, suffered from many earthquakes.
 The last one, in 1773, was very severe and killed about 1,200 people out of the 60,000 residents.
-Antigua, which had been the capital, was almost abandoned.
-Today, some people have retuned and are trying to restore the town.
+It was almost abandoned, however, some people have retuned and are trying to restore the town.

 The cathedral is just a shell and has been repaired just enough to be safe for tourists to visit.